Vietnam.vn - Nền tảng quảng bá Việt Nam

 Track your child's developmental milestones

-Master Vuong Nguyen Toan Thien, a psychologist at the City Children's Hospital, advises parents to monitor their child's developmental milestones according to their age, such as language ability, social interaction ability, motor ability, cognition, independence, etc. For example, if a child does not interact, does not make eye contact, does not say the first word at 18 months, or is 3 years old but cannot walk steadily, or has behavioral abnormalities, the child should be taken to see a doctor immediately.
+Master Vuong Nguyen Toan Thien, a psychologist at the City Children's Hospital, advises parents to monitor their children's developmental milestones according to their age, such as language ability, social interaction ability, motor ability, cognition, independence, etc. For example, if a child does not interact, does not make eye contact, does not say the first word at 18 months, or is 3 years old but cannot walk steadily, or has behavioral abnormalities, the child should be taken to see a doctor immediately.

-At the same time, when seeing children with one or more signs in the following 4 groups, it is also necessary to help the child go to hospitals with mental health specialties such as City Children's Hospital, Children's Hospital 1, Children's Hospital 2, Thu Duc Hospital, Vinmec Hospital, University of Medicine and Pharmacy Hospital, Counseling and Psychological Therapy Department of Ho Chi Minh City University of Social Sciences and Humanities, Hoa Sen University:
+At the same time, when seeing children with one or more signs in the following 4 groups, it is also necessary to help the child go to hospitals with mental health specialties such as City Children's Hospital, Children's Hospital 1, Children's Hospital 2, Thu Duc Hospital, Vinmec Hospital, University of Medicine and Pharmacy Hospital, Counseling and Psychological Therapy Department of University of Social Sciences and Humanities, Ho Chi Minh City, Hoa Sen University:

-- Children have strong, excessive emotions that are not appropriate to life events, such as prolonged sadness or anger over something, overreacting, affecting their studies and life.
+- Children have strong, excessive emotions that are not appropriate to life events, such as prolonged sadness or anger over something, or overreacting, affecting their studies and life.

 - Children have symptoms of abdominal pain, headache, shortness of breath, fatigue... even though specialist examinations do not detect any disease.